 I started to research and learn as much as I could, ordering t-shirt samples and coming up with design ideas.
-Well, since I was really not a designer, I decided to do t-shirts with only words, not graphics.
+And since graphic design was not my strong suit I decided to do t-shirts with only words, not graphics.
 That way I could still have control over every aspect of running my business and do it all myself (which was not such a good idea, as I soon learned).

 My t-shirts have appeared in over 200 magazines, newspapers and TV shows, including ABC, NBC, Fox, The Bonnie Hunt Show, Redbook, The Chicago Tribune, USA Today Magazine, Ladies’ Home Journal, Self, Shape, The Nest and many more.
 And I even got Tori Spelling, Ed Begley, Denise Richards, Sarah Jessica Parker and Sarah Michelle Gellar to wear my tees!

 Of course I made a lot of mistakes along the way!
 Like the time I spent $6,000 on a PR company hoping that they would help me get tons of press.
 I got some press, but definitely not enough to cover my $6,000 investment.

 Or the time I spent $1,000 on advertising in a local magazine, only to get zero sales from it.
 Or the time I signed up for a booth at a trade show that was definitely not for my target market – and had only three sales in two days.
 And what about the time that I trusted that my manufacturer would get my order right, so I didn’t bother to ask for samples before ok’ing the full production run of over 5,000 shirts?
 Well, half of the shirts came back the wrong color, ALL of them came back with the wrong neck label and another half came back a size too small!

 Needless to say, I could have done things better, but I was grateful to have learned all the lessons that I did (even though some were very expensive and time-consuming lessons).